 - To monitor trends in the epidemiology of human prion diseases in Washington State.

 - To maximize laboratory confirmation of suspected cases and facilitate testing

 - To detect the emergence of variant Creutzfeldt-Jakob disease or novel prion diseases in the United States.

 - To prevent potential iatrogenic transmission.

 Legal Reporting Requirements

-- Health care facilities: notifiable to local health jurisdiction within 3 business days.
+- Health care providers and Health care facilities: notifiable to local health jurisdiction within 3 business days.

 - Local health jurisdictions: notifiable to the Washington State Department of Health (DOH) Communicable Disease Epidemiology (CDE) within 7 days of case investigation completion or summary information required within 21 days.